mwenge/tempest/atari_build/README.md

 So we likely have the 'wrong' version of both assembler or linker or both.

 Now, we could try patching the assembler and/or linker but that would take ages.
 Instead what we can do is fix up all instances of this issue in the original source.
-For example to fix `SCLEVEL+2` we can do the following:
+For example, to fix `SCLEVEL+2` we can do the following:

 ```diff
 --- a/ALVROM.MAC